cgascoig/isctl/openapi/docs/StorageControllerRelationship.md

 HasVirtualDrives returns a boolean if a field has been set.

+### SetVirtualDrivesNil

+`func (o *StorageControllerRelationship) SetVirtualDrivesNil(b bool)`

+ SetVirtualDrivesNil sets the value for VirtualDrives to be an explicit nil

+### UnsetVirtualDrives
+`func (o *StorageControllerRelationship) UnsetVirtualDrives()`

+UnsetVirtualDrives ensures that no value is present for VirtualDrives, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)